Yomguithereal/baobab/README.md

 In most complex use cases, you might need to release the manipulated objects, i.e. kill their event emitters and wipe their associated data.

-Thus, any Baobab object can be cleared from memory by using the `release` method.
-This applies to trees, cursors and facets.
+Thus, any tree or cursor object can be cleared from memory by using the `release` method.

 ```js
 tree.release();